 EWG’s Clean 15

 The Clean 15 list includes produce that is least likely to be contaminated by pesticides.
-Here’s the 2015 Clean 15 List:
+Here are some highlights from the Clean 15 list:

 - Frozen Sweet Peas